Sokrates1989/swarm-monitoring-autoscaler/README.md

 rm secret.txt

 # GRAFANA SMTP PASSWORD.
+# Insert "none", if you do not want to use grafana email status messages.
 vi secret.txt  # Then insert password (Make sure the password does not contain any backslashes "\") and save the file. docker secret create SWARM_MONITORING_GRAFANA_SMTP_PASSWORD secret.txt rm secret.txt